-Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Advisory and Structuring Service Advising clients in the structuring of the terms and conditions established in the offer of financing and coordination between the legal advisors of the lending and borrowing counterparties in all legal aspects relating to the offer and acceptance of the credit facility, among others. recognized at the point in time when the
+Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Advisory and Structuring Service Advising clients in the structuring of the terms and conditions established in the offer of financing and coordination between the legal advisors of the lending and borrowing counterparties in all legal aspects related to the offer and acceptance of the credit facility, among others.
+Revenue related to transactions is recognized at the point in time when the transaction takes place.

-- (o) Net income from other financial instruments at fair value through profit or loss Net income from other financial instruments at fair value through profit or loss relates to nontrading derivatives held for risk management purposes that do not form part of qualifying hedge relationships and financial assets and liabilities designated at fair value through profit or loss and includes all realized and unrealized fair value changes. - (p) Basic earnings per share
+(o) Net income from other financial instruments at fair value through profit or loss Net income from other financial instruments at fair value through profit or loss relates to non-trading derivatives held for risk management purposes that do not form part of qualifying hedge relationships and financial assets and liabilities designated at fair value through profit or loss and includes all realized and unrealized fair value changes.

+(p) Basic earnings per share